 While this analysis can only be compared to two recessions since 2005, the surge in the number of recession hits is rather concerning.
 In the past when this reading has been high, the US economy has been in recession.
 Here, we are using recessions dated officially by the NBER (National Bureau of Economic Research).

 At the same time, the number of transcripts that mentions recession along with words such as ‘concerns’ and ‘fears’ has jumped to an all-time high.
 Not only are companies talking about recession, but they are also clearly worried about it.

 With the Federal Reserve (Fed) raising interest rates rapidly in response to the high level of inflation, it is unsurprising that there is more recession talk among companies and even among the general public.
 We know the general public is concerned as Google searches for the word recession have surged, and seem even higher than recession chatter among US companies (chart 2).

 Perhaps US consumers are concerned about an imminent downturn in the economy, as they are feeling the squeeze on incomes from higher energy and food prices.

-In comparison, corporate profits have so far been solid in 2022, as some companies with pricing power have been able to pass on the higher costs.
+In comparison, corporate profits have so far been solid this year, as some companies with pricing power have been able to pass on the higher costs.
 That said, businesses are increasingly faced with rising wages and commodity prices.
 So, we could see even more mentions of recession among corporates in the upcoming earnings season.

 Wage talk has accelerated while inflation discussions remain high